 Don’t skip this.
 Most areas require a permit for water heater replacement, especially gas work.
 Beyond the safety inspection, an unpermitted installation will surface during a home sale and cost you far more to sort out than the permit ever would have.

-- Clean the air filters regularly
+- Clean filters regularly

 Final Thoughts